 Check for swallowing.
 When your milk begins to flow (known as the let-down reflex), you'll hear your baby swallowing and see their jaw moving.
 As your flow increases, you may feel some tingly sensations in your breast — this is quite normal.

 Feed on demand.
 To satisfy their hunger and thirst, let your baby feed for as long and as often as they want.
 The more your baby drinks, the more milk your breasts produce.
 If your baby still wants more milk, offer the other breast.
 When they’ve had enough, your baby will let go of your breast or fall asleep.
-You can learn more about this in our responsive feeding section.
+You can learn more your baby’s full up cue’s in our responsive feeding section.

 Different breastfeeding positions